 - Juried Shows - any member may submit images according to the show's submission guidelines.
 The Club invites a Juror from outside the Club to review and select prints that will hang in the show.
 This is a selective process.
 Not all submissions will be accepted.
 Participating in a Juried Show is a way to see how your images compare to those of your fellow Club members in the eyes of the Juror.

 Who may submit images for DPCA Challenges, Exhibits and Showcases?
 Here are the rules:

-- You must be a paid DPCA member to submit photographs for Club events.
+- Your DPCA membership dues must be paid in full before you may submit photographs for Club Showcases, Challenges and Events.
 As of this posting, we are checking membership roles.
 Please don't put us in the embarrassing position of rejecting your work because your dues are unpaid.

 - All work you submit must be your, original work.
-However, if restoring or otherwise altering a photograph that you did not take, state your permissions to use the photograph(s) clearly in your submission email.
+However, if restoring or otherwise altering a photograph that you did not take, state your permissions to use the photograph(s) clearly in your submission email and credit the photographer.
 The Club officers will disqualify any submission that violates or seems to violate copyright regulations, however you as the submitter are responsible for the validity of your submission.
 The Club will make no guarantee as to the originality of the work you submit.

 - Unless otherwise stated, the submission deadline for both Challenges and Showcases is 7 days before

 the meeting at which the work will be presented.
 For example that